Stefouch/sebedius-yearzero-discord-bot/README.md

-# IMPORTANT
-> Update 1.6.0 crashed the Bot.
-It will be fixed as soon as possible.
-I apologize for the inconvenience.

 # Mutant Year Zero Discord Bot

 **Sebedius** is a [Discord](https://discordapp.com) bot with command utilities for the [Mutant: Year Zero](http://frialigan.se/en/games/mutant-year-zero/), [Forbidden Lands](https://frialigan.se/en/games/forbidden-lands/) and *ALIEN* roleplaying games by *Fria Ligan*.